Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Introduction

 \section{Introduction}

-As machine learning (ML) is increasingly deployed in dynamic social systems with multiple actors and stakeholders, a core challenge remains in the misalignment between the \textit{metrics} being optimized and the actual \textit{impacts} on social welfare.
-From education to healthcare to recommender systems, it has been repeatedly shown that the impact of the ability of modern ML techniques to optimize arbitrarily complex objectives is often limited by the difficulty in choosing \textit{what} to optimize \cite{liu2023reimagining, mcnee2006being, obermeyer2019dissecting}.
+As machine learning (ML) is increasingly deployed in dynamic social systems with asymmetries in power and information between stakeholders, a core challenge is that the \textit{metrics} that are optimized do not always align with social welfare.
+From education to healthcare to recommender systems, it has been repeatedly shown that the impact of the ability of modern ML to optimize arbitrarily complex objectives is often limited by the difficulty in choosing \textit{what} to optimize \citep{liu2023reimagining, mcnee2006being, obermeyer2019dissecting}.

 One particularly consequential example of this gap is the incentive misalignment that occurs when \textit{average treated outcome} measures are used as accountability and ranking metrics.
-This can (and has) led to measurable societal harm when those being ranked may selectively choose whom to treat.
-As an illustrative example from healthcare, \citet{dranove2003more} showed that the publication of hospital mortality rate metrics by the New York Health Department actually harmed the welfare of sick patients by increasing selection behavior from providers.
-Specifically, providers had an incentive to selectively treat healthier patients with a lower probability of mortality instead of sicker patients that would have benefited more from treatment.
-Today, Medicare compensation for doctors depends on similar estimates of the average outcomes of the treated patients \cite{mips}, and \citet{glance2021association} showed that these scores do not always correlate with better health outcomes for patients.
-As the Centers for Medicare and Medicaid Services (CMS) has continued to invest billions of dollars in the development of these metrics \citep{wadhera2020quality,casalino2016us}, many more public facing ranking systems have been deployed such as US News and World Report rankings and the LeapFrog Hospital Safety Score \citep{nyt,calhospitalcompare}, with medical studies continuing to question the relationship between these ranking measures and patient outcomes~\citep[see, e.g.,][]{gonzalez2014hospital,ryan2009relationship,hwang2014hospital, jha2008does,smith2017dissecting}.
+This has led to measurable societal harm when those being ranked may selectively choose whom to treat.
+As an illustrative example, \citet{dranove2003more} showed that the publication of hospital mortality rate metrics by the New York Health Department led to dramatically worse outcomes for severely ill patients.
+Specifically, hospitals had an incentive to selectively treat the healthiest patients, rather than those who would benefit most from treatment.
+Today, the Centers for Medicare and Medicaid Services (CMS) continues to invest billions of dollars in the development of quality metrics \citep{wadhera2020quality,casalino2016us}.
+In addition to determining direct provider compensation \citep{mips}, these metrics also feed into large scale \textit{ranking systems} such as the US News and World Report and the LeapFrog Hospital Safety Score \citep{nyt,calhospitalcompare}.
+At the same time, studies have continued to question the relationship between these metrics and patient outcomes~\citep[see, e.g.,][]{glance2021association,gonzalez2014hospital,ryan2009relationship,hwang2014hospital, jha2008does,smith2017dissecting}.

-In this work, we directly study the incentive misalignment when \textit{average treated outcome} measures are used as quality and accountability metrics, and consider how total welfare might improve if \textit{causal effects} were measured and reported instead.
-Our work formally analyzes and operationalizes the insight that if accountability metrics were to include causal estimates of treatment effects, then the incentives driving the provider's treatment decisions can be aligned with maximizing total welfare.